 Full List of Belt Brands Made in the USA

-We were really impressed when we came across Grip6 belts – they are truly made for someone with an active lifestyle, whether you’re hiking, climbing, or just playing a round of golf.
+We were really impressed when we came across Grip6 belts – they are truly made for someone with an active lifestyle, whether hiking, climbing, or just playing a round of golf.
 Their belts are minimalist with a ton of durability.
 They were really intentional about making it simple, says BJ Minson, CEO at Grip6, who we spoke to over email.
-“A simple product is easier to manufacture and the customer has a better experience using [the belt].
+“A simple product is easier to manufacture, and the customer has a better experience using [the belt].
 We make our own products because it gives us the control to improve the quality, make the process more efficient and have fun testing and trying new ideas all the time.”

 Colonel Littleton handcrafts all of their belts in their facility in Lynnville, Tennessee, a small town of just over 300 people.
 They have some traditional styles and more unique belts made from buffalo and alligator leather with cinch clamps and other closing mechanisms.

 If you’re looking for a simple, reliable fabric belt, look no further than Thomas Bates.
 They are based out of Massachusetts and have a ton of great style options for both men and women – they are also the officially licensed belt for the Boy Scouts.
 Their braided belts are also pretty cool, but we think their fabric ones are the best.
 These belts have a simple plastic clamp on the front that is adjustable to virtually any waist size, and there is no metal in it, meaning you won’t have to take off your belt when you’re passing through the TSA security check.
 This belt is also great for outdoorsmen (given the hiker name) and is water resistant.